Healthdirect Free Australian health advice you can count on.

 How is hyperglycaemia treated?

-If you have diabetes your doctor has probably given you a diabetes management plan or a sick day plan.
-Check your plan for advice on what to do when your blood sugar is too high.
+If you have diabetes, your doctor should have discussed with you a diabetes management plan or a 'sick day' plan.
+Check your plan for what to do when your blood sugar is too high.

 You may need to: